 Your chiropractor will usually ask you a few questions about your ailment and then request that an x-ray be taken if it hasn’t already been.
 Once this is done, they’ll get a better understanding of the scope of your problem and how they can assist you.

 This technique uses a table to release pressure on your spine.
-When lying on it, your chiropractor will press on the area and then lower part of the table.
+When lying on it, your chiropractor will press on the area and then the lower part of the table.
 This way, they can quickly treat it without causing extra pressure.
 The movement will also keep the disc off of nearby nerves.
 This can significantly reduce pain.

 B) Pelvic blocking